wilsonmar/WebSockets/JMeter.md

 9) During the run, at the upper-right corner in the gray bar is "0/1".

+## <a name="ViewResultTree"> View Result Tree</a>
+1) Click on View Result Tree element.

+2) Click on an exchange, typically "HTTP Request".

+3) Click on Request.

+  This details the URL end-point, such as `http://localhost:9999/bottle` and the JSON-formatted POST data, which you can toggle between Raw and HTTP.

+  `Content-Type: application/json` means that
+  JSON data is expected back.

+4) Click on Sampler result.

+  The expected response header is `HTTP/1.0 200 OK`.

+5) Click on Response Data.

+  "Cheers!" is what the server.py program returns.

+NOTE: This detail for every request/response exchange is expensive to capture and store.

 ## <a name="RunBatch"> Run in Batch Mode</a>
 JMeter is often invoked automatically by a continuous integration tool such as Jenkins.
 See https://wiki.jenkins-ci.org/display/JENKINS/Performance+Plugin.